systematic-nihr/systematic-nihr.github.io/docs/transdisciplinary-synthesis-strategy/liverpool-sandpit.md

 This work is supported by funding from the National Institute for Health Research (NIHR) Systems Engineering Innovation hubs for Multiple long-term Conditions (SEISMIC) scheme.
 The project is currently in its 18-month development phase, spanning from July 2023 to December 2024.
 In January 2025, we will submit an application for a full-scale programme, which will be funded between £3-6 million over five years.

 ### Findings from the development phase; Introducing themes, provocations & pillars for SysteMatic
-The development phase brought together those with lived experience of MLTCs, health/care professionals, scientists, engineers, social scientists, artists and designers to identify, prioritise and co-design a programme of work focused on key challenges to health and care systems.
-The protocol was published in the Journal of Multimorbidity and Comorbidity - ‘Developing SysteMatic: Prevention, precision and equity by design for people living with multiple long-term conditions’ (DOI: 10.1177/26335565241272682).
+The [development phase](../about-systematic/development-stage.md) brought together those with lived experience of MLTCs, health/care professionals, scientists, engineers, social scientists, artists and designers to identify, prioritise and co-design a programme of work focused on key challenges to health and care systems.
+The protocol was published in the Journal of Multimorbidity and Comorbidity - [‘Developing SysteMatic: Prevention, precision and equity by design for people living with multiple long-term conditions’](https://journals.sagepub.com/doi/10.1177/26335565241272682).

 Findings from the development phase highlight the following key focuses: